apache/doris/docs/en/administrator-guide/time-zone.md

 * `system_time_zone`:

-When the server starts, it will be set automatically according to the time zone set by the machine, which can not be modified after setting.
+When the server starts, it will be set automatically according to the time zone set by the machine, which cannot be modified after setting.

 * `time_zone`: